-3.84.1 Throughput from DDR-SDRAM to HBM on CPU.
-Copying from Node 0 to the destination Node specified on the x-axis Public Interface of CacheData and Cache Classes.
+3.8 Throughput from DDR-SDRAM to HBM on CPU.
+Copying from Node 0 to the destination Node specified on the x-axis 19 4.1 Public Interface of CacheData and Cache Classes.
 Colour coding for thread safety.
 Grey denotes impossibility for threaded access.
 Green indicates full safety guarantees only relying on atomics to achieve this.
 Yellow may use locking but is still safe for use.
-Red must be called from a single threaded context 19 21 5.1 Sequence for Blocking Scenario.
+Red must be called from a single threaded context.
+21 5.1 Sequence for Blocking Scenario.
 Observable in first draft implementation.
-Scenario where T_1 performed first access to a datum followed T_2 and T_3 .
-Then T_1 holds the handlers exclusively, leading to the other threads having to wait for T_1 to perform the work submission and waiting before 07 5.2 they can access the datum through the cache 27 28 6.1 Time spent on functions $SCAN_a$ and $AGGREGATE$ without prefetch- ing for different locations of column b .
-Figure (a) represents the lower boundary by using only DDR-SDRAM, while Figure (b) simulates perfect caching by storing column b in HBM during benchmark setup 35 6.2 Time spent on functions $SCAN_a$, $SCAN_b$ and $AGGREGATE$ with prefetching.
+Scenario where $T_1$ performed first access to a datum followed $T_2$ and $T_3$ .
+Then $T_1$ holds the handlers exclusively, leading to the other threads having to wait for $T_1$ to perform the work submission and waiting before they can access the datum through the cache 27 5.2 CacheData::WaitOnCompletion Pseudocode.
+Final rendition of the implementation for a fair wait function.
+28 6.1 Time spent on functions $SCAN_a$ and $AGGREGATE$ without prefetching for different locations of column b.
+Figure (a) represents the lower boundary by using only DDR-SDRAM, while Figure (b) simulates perfect caching by storing column b in HBM during benchmark setup 35 6.2 Time spent on functions $SCAN_a$ , $SCAN_b$ and $AGGREGATE$ with prefetching.
 Operations $SCAN_a$ and $SCAN_b$ execute concurrently.
 Figure (a) shows bandwidth limitation as time for $SCAN_a$ increases drastically due to the copying of column b to HBM taking place in parallel.
-For Figure (b), the columns are located on different Nodes, thereby the SCAN-operations do not compete for bandwidth.
-36 ensure figure placement at top and before first reference
+For Figure (b), the columns are located on different Nodes, thereby the SCAN-operations do not compete for bandwidth 36 ensure figure placement at top and before first reference